Teaching Assistantship Postings

 Technological Education

-CURR 360 (TEMS), Teaching Technological Education Pt 1, 1 position @ 50 hours (July)*
+CURR 360 (TEMS), Teaching Technological Education Pt 1, 2 positions @ 35 hours each (July)*

-CURR 361 (TEMS), Teaching Technological Education Pt 2, 1 position @ 50 hours (July)*
+CURR 361 (TEMS), Teaching Technological Education Pt 2, 2 positions @ 35 hours each (July)*

-*In addition to the usual TA duties, these positions will need
+*In addition to the usual TA duties, these positions will need:

 • Steel-toed safety shoes/boots

-• Ability to lift up to 15kgs
+• Ability and be able to lift up to 15kgs

 • Ability to handle various tools (e.g. pliers, hammers, handheld power tools)